Robert Fellmeth: Center for Public Interest Law establishment and purpose

-Evolution of CPIL, Current Status
+Evolution of CPIL, current status

 In 1985, Elizabeth (Mulroy) Mohr, who had been serving as deputy director of CPIL and editor of its California Regulatory Law Reporter, moved to San Francisco and took a position as counsel within the California Department of Insurance – a post she still holds.
 A search was conducted among former USD students to replace her.
 One of the candidates was Julianne D'Angelo, a graduate of the school and one of its top students – the editor-in-chief of its Law Review.
 Following her graduation in 1982 from USD School of Law, Ms. D'Angelo clerked for a federal district court judge in Phoenix and then worked for the Department of Justice in Washington, D.C.
 She was among those recruited to the University of San Diego post in 1985 and returned to the school to fill it.
 By 1986, she served as both editor of the California Regulatory Law Reporter and the administrative director of the Center for Public Interest Law.
-Meanwhile, in 1989 Robert Fellmeth moved over into the child advocacy subject area with the Children's Advocacy Institute.
+Meanwhile, in 1989 Fellmeth moved over into the child advocacy subject area with the Children's Advocacy Institute.
 In 1995, while both were in their forties, Julie D'Angelo and Robert Fellmeth married.

-Professor Robert Fellmeth, as the holder of the Price Chair in Public Interest Law, serves as executive director of CPIL.
+Fellmeth, as the holder of the Price Chair in Public Interest Law, serves as executive director of CPIL.
 But most of its work over the last two decades has been directed by Administrative Director, Professor Julianne Fellmeth.
 During that period, CPIL has participated in consumer advocacy, particularly before the PUC, the State Bar, the Accountancy Board, the Department of Insurance, the Medical Board, the Contractors State Licensing Board.
 She helped draft and CPIL co-sponsored the state legislation to implement the Sarbanes - Oxley accounting reforms—with the California version allegedly a stronger regulatory version.
 CPIL has opposed policies advocated by the Big Three Accounting firms.
 One example is the Bonnie Moore case.
 CPIL contended that the Accountancy Board, allegedly dominated by practicing CPAs, attempted to prohibit the use of the word "accountant" for use by anyone other than themselves through a Board rule.
-The court restrained the Board from allowing its segment of practitioners to exclusively capture the term – which CPIL and others contended has a broader meaning.
+The court restrained the board from allowing its segment of practitioners to exclusively capture the term – which CPIL and others contended has a broader meaning.

 CPIL has also been active in the monitoring of agencies under the authority of the state legislature.
 CPIL served as the staff of the Contractor's State Licensing Board (CSLB) Enforcement Monitor.
 That appointed monitor, Tom Papageorge, is a longstanding federal and state white collar crime prosecutor.
 The CSLB project led to legislation to alter its enforcement system, including consumer protections in representations and contractor bonds.